Minsk National Airport: Development since the 1990s

 Regular flights began in 1983; by 1990 passenger traffic reached 2.2 million passengers.
 From 1991, the number of flights began to decline due to the dissolution of the Soviet Union and other consequent changes.
 By 1997, the number of the passengers was 516,000, in 1998 – 480,000, in 2000 – only 400,000 passengers.

-Since the collapse of the Soviet Union, the first million passengers was handled by Minsk National Airport in 2008.
+Since the collapse of the Soviet Union, the first million passengers were handled by Minsk National Airport in 2008.
 Due to the substantial growth in passenger traffic, 2008 became a significant mark for the airport.
 In May 2019, a second runway, 13L/31R was opened.

 In 2020, the growth was stalled by the COVID-19 pandemic in 2020.
 Additionally from May 2021 all Belarusian airlines, mainly Belavia, have been banned from operating into the European Union as part of newly established sanctions after the Ryanair Flight 4978 incident.
 Likewise, several European airlines cancelled their Minsk services over the conflict, e.g., Lufthansa.

-On 9 August 2021, the US has added the airport director Vyacheslav Khoroneko to the SDN list.
+On 9 August 2021, the US added the airport director Vyacheslav Khoroneko to the SDN list.